On This Page

 Enable Dashboard viewers to drill down into specific values in a visualization panel.

 Interactions enable Dashboard viewers to take action directly from visualizations.
-By selecting data points, users can trigger context-driven searches, follow external URLs, or open other Dashboards filtered by the selected value.
+By clicking on data points, users can trigger context-driven searches, follow external URLs, or open other Dashboards filtered by the value clicked.

 This helps you design a seamless workflow that connects your Dashboard to other Cribl or third-party tools and resources, resulting in a smooth data experience for people consuming your Dashboards.